 Both estrogen and progesterone are essential.
 However, the ratio and how it fluctuates through the 4 phases of a woman’s cycle are of upmost importance.
 Here is a brief diagram explaining the yin & yang of these two important sex hormones.

 Remember men have estrogen and progesterone also.
 Both these hormones are necessary for healthy bodily functions.
-However, the balance is again important although they do not fluctuate in a monthly cycle like women.
+The balance of these hormones is also important for men, although they do not fluctuate in a monthly cycle like women.

 Estrogen is anabolic.
 This means it builds tissue including uterine lining, blood, skin, bone, fat etc. It can also be stored and made in fat tissue.
 This means people who have higher body fat often have higher estrogen and the cycle continues.

-How the body conjugates (binds to) and eliminates excess estrogen or toxic estrogen metabolites is critically important.
+How the body conjugates (binds to) and eliminates excess estrogen is critically important.
 Defects in this elimination system can lead to a build up or reabsorption of estrogen.

 Let’s take a look at the herbs, vitamins, minerals and amino acids that are most helpful in balancing estrogen and sex hormones in men and women.